 James is one of three major appointments in rail for the business so far this year.
 Iain Court, who was rail director at WYG, AECOM and also SNC-Lavalin, and Steve Limbert, a technical consultant with more than 40 years’ experience working with overhead line systems around the world, have also joined the organisation in 2017.

-With several major electrification schemes dropped over the summer, it could seem a strange time to launch a new electrification-focussed division, but James feels now is as good a time as any.
-‘Even if you strip out all of the large-scale electrification schemes there’s still thousands of route miles of overhead line to maintain and renew.’
+With several major electrification schemes dropped over the summer, it could seem a strange time to launch a new electrification-focused division, but James feels now is as good a time as any.

 The team will be sufficiently specialist and flexible enough to deliver renewals but capable of also supporting larger enhancement projects in the future, said James.
 The new overhead line team will also be able to call upon the existing civil, structural, electrical, mechanical, high voltage engineering and architectural competence of the wider company to provide a holistic service.
 James said he wants to achieve the best of both worlds, building up a new client portfolio for BakerHicks while strengthening existing relationships with colleagues in Morgan Sindall Group to meet market demand.